-Note: when you play with the examples in the following sections, if pytorch doesn't work, then it may be due to the reason that pytorch is not compatible with the latest version of python (e.g., python 3.11).
-In this case, you need to install an older version of python (e.g., python 3.9) and select this older version as your python interpreter in PyCharm for conducting the following lab exercises.
+Note: when you play with the examples in the following sections, if pytorch doesn't work, then it may be due to the reason that pytorch is not compatible with the latest version of python (e.g., python 3.13).
+In this case, you need to install an older version of python (e.g., python 3.12 or python 3.11) and select this older version as your python interpreter in PyCharm for conducting the following lab exercises.
+Ask us for help:)